 4-Ricotta!
 Who doesn’t like ricotta desserts?
 They are so light and refreshing!
 Ricotta cakes are extremely appreciated, especially after a big meal.
 In my books, you can never go wrong with ricotta!

-What I especially love about this recipe is the elegant taste of the ricotta combined with the lightness of lemon and limoncello.
+What I especially love about this Italian dessert is the elegant taste of the ricotta combined with the lightness of lemon and limoncello.
 It’s not too sweet and not too dense, but it still feels like a treat to eat.

 I would like to take a moment to thank all of you for your continued support of She Loves Biscotti.
 I am extremely grateful to all of you.